youngzhou1999/CS10036_HNU/README.md

-# Some codes for CS10036 of Hunan University
+# Some Codes for CS10036 of Hunan University

 This is my code for CS10036.
 It just includes Lab2 and Lab4.
-Only for your reference
+Only for your reference.

 ## Lab2